Kbitt/classy-vuex-hooks/README.md

 ## Dynamic Modules

 Both hooks can be used to dynamically register a module on demand.
 By supplying a factory function as a third argument, the module will be created if it does not already exist at the given namespace.
+Passing the factory as an options object along with a dispose configuration (`{ delay?: number }`), will cause usage of the module to be tracked, and when all components using the module (through the hook functions) have been unmounted, the module will be unregistered.